armeehn/no-collision-transportation-maps/README.md

 ### Approximating optimal transportation maps using k-d trees.

-Code to reproduce the methods of the [paper](https://arxiv.org/abs/1912.02317).
+Code to reproduce the methods of the aforementioned [paper](https://arxiv.org/abs/1912.02317).
 Included are:
 * Example script for typical usage
 * Algorithm used build k-d tree used to construct the map
 * Testing scripts to generate results and perform a comparison